typohypergraphicobject

 and no more whitespace

-The book’s cover was overprinted on March 13, 2025, at Die Keure in Bruges, Belgium.
-It shows one of the book’s protagonists, the Banasura Chilappan, whose decreasing global population is currently estimated to be as low as 530 individuals, endemic to southwest India.
-This number determines the edition size of the book: each copy represents one bird.
+The cover shows one of the book’s protagonists, the Banasura Chilappan, whose declining population is currently estimated to be as low as 530, endemic to southwest India.
+This number determines the edition size.
+Book: bird.
 Art by Sam Rolfes.

-The book’s cover was overprinted on March 13, 2025, at Die Keure in Bruges, Belgium.
-It shows one of the book’s protagonists, the Banasura Chilappan, whose decreasing global population is currently estimated to be as low as 530 individuals, endemic to southwest India.
-This number determines the edition size of the book: each copy represents one bird.
+The cover shows one of the book’s protagonists, the Banasura Chilappan, whose declining population is currently estimated to be as low as 530, endemic to southwest India.
+This number determines the edition size.
+Book: bird.
 Art by Sam Rolfes.

 design and production